cetmix/cetmix-tower/cetmix_tower_server/readme/DESCRIPTION.md

 - **Beyond Odoo:** While optimized for Odoo, Cetmix Tower can manage virtually any instance
 - **Flexibility:** Use Cetmix Tower alongside other management methods without restriction, ensuring you're not limited to a single vendor
 - **Self-Hosting:** Deploy Cetmix Tower on your own infrastructure for full control over your server management.
-- **Broad Compatibility:** Execute any software that's manageable via shell commands or API.
+- **Broad Compatibility:** Run any software that's manageable via shell commands or API.
 From Docker or Kubernetes to direct OS package installations

 # Server Management